 - Proper planning and preparation: Be sure to have a game plan in place and communicate the importance of the process to all individuals who will be involved.
 Tidy up your facilities and organize all inventory items beforehand to avoid hiccups on the big day.

 - Timing is everything: Make sure the timeframe you allow for counting is conducive to a good count.

-- Technology: Investing in some sort of scanning technology can be expensive up front, but it can significantly save time and money in the long run.
+- Technology: Investing in some sort of scanning technology can be expensive up front but can significantly save time and money in the long run.

-- Hurry up and take your time: Take the time up front to adopt a durable labeling process to differentiate all boxes, crates, racks, etc. This will help not only for this year but also for adjusting counts throughout the year as you rely on your perpetual inventory system and potential cycle-counting procedures.
+- Hurry up and take your time: Take the time up front to adopt a durable labeling process to differentiate all boxes, crates, racks, etc. This will help not only for this year but also for adjusting counts throughout the following years as you rely on your perpetual inventory system as well as potential cycle counting procedures.

 One of the most common alternatives that companies have adopted is cycle counting.
-This method relies on periodic (weekly, bi-weekly or monthly) inventory counts of a smaller subset of inventory to reduce the need for a full inventory at year-end.
+This method relies on periodic (e.g., weekly, bi-weekly, monthly) inventory counts of a smaller subset of inventory to reduce the need for a full inventory at year-end.
 All inventory units are counted on a rotational basis continuously throughout the year.
-Therefore, if you are comfortable with your perpetual inventory records and your cycle-counting process yields accurate results, you can likely use that process to completely eliminate the need for a full shutdown of your facility at year-end to count 100% of your inventory.
+Therefore, if you are comfortable with your perpetual inventory records, and your cycle counting process yields accurate results, you can likely use that process to completely eliminate the need for a full shutdown of your facility at year-end to count 100% of your inventory.